Probability distributions

 \(\binom{2}{2} = 1\) means there is exactly 1 way to achieve 2 successes (positive tests) out of 2 trials.
 This result is intuitive — when you have two tests and you’re looking for the number of ways to get positive results on both, there’s only one scenario where this happens: both tests must be positive.

-Now, that we understand the binomial coefficient formula, let’s use the formula \(P(X=k) = \binom{n}{k} p^k (1-p)^{n-k}\) to calculate the probability that \(k = 0, k = 1, k = 2\) for our original example of 2 COVID-19 rapid antigen tests:
+Now, that we understand the gist of the binomial coefficient formula, let’s use the formula \(P(X=k) = \binom{n}{k} p^k (1-p)^{n-k}\) to calculate the probability that \(k = 0, k = 1, k = 2\) for our COVID-19 experiment:

 • For \(k=0\) (No Positive Tests)